ritik-cell/pps-report/report.md

 }
 ```
 --------------
-Experiment 6: write a code to print the character in a reverse way
+Program 6: write a code to print the character in a reverse way
 ```
 #include<stdio.h>
 int main()